unitreerobotics/laikago_ros/README.md

 # Instructions:

 ## Dependencies:
-If you want to simulated with Gazebo:
+If you want to simulate with Gazebo:

 [Gazebo8](http://gazebosim.org/)